 Also on December 22, 2004, the Company entered into a Research Agreement with SRI pursuant to which, the Company agreed to spend a sum not to exceed \$200 thousand between the execution of the agreement and December 21, 2006, including a \$25 thousand payment that was made simultaneously with the execution of the agreement, to fund research and development work by SRI in the field of isophosphoramide mustard analogs.
-The Option Agreement was exercised on February 13, 2007 and annual payments of \$25 thousand were made in the years ended December 31, 2008 and 2007 for maintenance of the Option Agreement.
-There were no payments during the nine months ended September 30, 2009.
+The Option Agreement was exercised on February 13, 2007.
+In connection with the exercise of the option, minimum annual royalty payments of \$25 thousand were made in the years ended December 31, 2008 and 2007 as part of the License Agreement.
+The 2009 royalty payment of \$25 thousand was made during the first three months of 2010.